tlchow/hotfixScript/README.md

 # hotfixScript
-Dos Hotfix Script for Websphere
+Windows Hotfix Script for Websphere

-Edit _setupEnv.bat to config the path
+Edit _setupEnv.bat to config the path, support multiple destination (Seperated by ";")

 For Jar file, it will find and replace all the jar file in destination and only need to place the jar file in "srcJarFolder" folder